SaiyamTuteja/Faculty_Evaluation_System/Readme.md

 18. Click on  `Create pull request`.

-Congratulations🎉, you have made a pull request to the Faculty Evaluation System.
+Congratulations🎉, you have made a pull request to the ProfPraisal.
 Wait for your submission to be accepted and merged.

 ## 💻How to run on your local system and setup database